kanaria69/Mainecoco/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Scientists finally did a study on forks.
+It's about tine!